codyjdalton/enigma/README.md

 # Enigma

-Simple implemention of an Enigma machine
+Simple implemention of an Enigma machine and a cracker that determines the most likely rotor position given encrypted text.

 ## Getting Started
 ```
-npm install;
+npm install
-npm test;
+npm test
 ```
 ## Rotor Wiring
 By far the most complex part of the implementation.
 Our example uses 3 rotors but could easily support as many as needed if alphabets were provided.